teambit/docs/docs/tutorial/11-test.md

 Tests are added by placing test files inside the component's directory.
 Test files should be named with the following pattern: `*.spec.[ts|tsx|js|jsx]` and `*.test.[ts|tsx|js|jsx]`.

-For example, our 'button' component already has a simple test and since tests are run automatically by the dev server, on `bbit start` and on every change, you can already see its test results in the 'Tests' tab.
+For example, our 'button' component already has a simple test and since tests are run automatically by the dev server, on `bit start` and on every change, you can already see its test results in the 'Tests' tab.

 <Image src="/img/ws_getting_started_test.png" />